AqwamCreates/DataPredict/docs/API/Others/OneVsAll.md

 * regularisationMode: The mode which regularization will be used.
 Currently available ones are "L1" (or "Lasso"), "L2" (or "Ridge") and "L1+L2" (or "ElasticNet").

-### setAllModelsParameters()
+### setAllModelSettings()

 ```
-OneVsAll:setAllModelsParameters(...: any)
+OneVsAll:setAllModelSettings(...: any)
 ```

 #### Parameters:

 * ...: The parameters to be set to all models stored in this OneVsAll object.
-Not to be confused with ModelParameters that stores table of matrices or matrix.

 ### train()